 The procedure for witnessing:

-Upon receipt of your application form, the administrator will send you 2-3 names & contact details of volunteer witnesses from within ICMTA.
+Upon receipt of your application form, the Office Manager will send you 2-3 names & contact details of volunteer witnesses from within ICMTA.

-It is up to you to contact a witness and set up a meeting time either in person, or by phone, Skype etc.
+It is up to you to contact a witness and set up a meeting time either in person, or by phone, Zoom etc.